Solleao88/Solleao88/README.md

 We’re growing and hiring across multiple tech and Business teams!

-🔍 Explore open positions and apply here:
+🔗 Explore open positions and apply here:
 👉 [jobs.lever.co/symplicity](https://jobs.lever.co/symplicity/)
+🏆 Great Place To Work® certified

 ## 👀 What I’m Looking For

 I’m always looking for **collaborative, curious, and driven developers** *PHP+Angular*👩‍💻

-## 🌟 About Symplicity
+## 🌐 About Symplicity

 At **Symplicity**, we help higher education institutions prepare students for successful careers and meaningful lives.
 Our platforms support: